venerjoel99/examples-typescript/readme.md

 Open restack-desktop.dmg and launch app

-Restack Engine will run locally in the application and will
+Restack Engine will run locally in the application

 # Alternative run Restack in Docker